OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -

 ![seizurewarn](seizurewarn.png)
 Although the LED is low-power, this still represents a relatively fast flashing light.
 There is a risk in sensitive individuals of triggering seizures (as well as migraines).
 If this applies to you or you have any risk towards seizures, do NOT flash the light at high speed -- instructions are given below for flashing the LED at a much lower rate.
-(Triggering seizures in photosensitive individuals is increased by exposure to a frequency of 5 to 30 Hertz  (it can still occur at 40 Hertz), bright lights, high conrast, and the duration of exposure.
+(Triggering seizures in photosensitive individuals is increased by exposure to a frequency of 5 to 30 Hertz  (it can still occur at 40 Hertz), bright lights, high contrast, and the duration of exposure.
 A frequency of 0.125 Hertz (one gentle turn on of the LED every 8 seconds) in a well-lit room (to reduce contrast) is used in the alternative demonstration.)

 ![slowflash](slowflash.png)